 Peer Support

 Connection with others in recovery is one of the strongest predictors of long-term sobriety.
+For people dealing with both addiction and mental health conditions, mental health and substance use dual diagnosis (NAMI) offers valuable guidance.
 Options include:

 Counseling and Therapy

 Individual therapy, particularly cognitive behavioral therapy (CBT) and motivational interviewing, helps you understand the patterns behind your drinking and develop healthier coping strategies.
+The science-based treatment options (NIDA) page covers the science behind these approaches.
 Many people also benefit from family therapy, since addiction affects everyone close to you.

 If you are weighing whether to start the detox process at a facility or manage it on your own, our home detox safety guide explains the risks and when it might, or might not, be appropriate.